MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 1. You must create a new Azure Synapse Link profile.
 You can't add finance and operations apps tables to existing Azure Synapse Link profiles.
 2. Don't see all tables?
 Up to 2,750 Microsoft provided finance and operations apps tables are already enabled in Azure Synapse Link with application version 10.0.38.
 If you have a previous version of finance and operations apps, not all required tables may be enabled by default.
 You can enable more tables yourself by extending table properties and enabling the change tracking feature.
 For more information about how to enable change tracking, see [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
 3. Don't see your custom tables? you must enable change tracking in them.
 For more information about how to enable change tracking, see [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
-4. The initial data export of finance and operations apps tables in Delta Lake format might take up to an hour depending on the size of data.
-5. You can choose a maximum of 1,000 tables in an Azure Synapse Link profile.
+4. You can choose a maximum of 1,000 tables in an Azure Synapse Link profile.
 To enable more tables, create another Synapse Link profile.
-6. If the table selected contains data fields that secured via **AOS Authorization**, those fields will be ignored and the exported data does not contain the field.
+5. If the table selected contains data fields that secured via **AOS Authorization**, those fields will be ignored and the exported data does not contain the field.
 For an Example in CustTable, the field TaxLicenseNum has the metadata property AOS Authorization set to Yes.
 This field is ignored when CustTable data is exported with Synapse Link.
-7. If the table selected contains data fields that are of Array type, those fields will be ignored anf the exported data does not contain the field.
+6. If the table selected contains data fields that are of Array type, those fields will be ignored anf the exported data does not contain the field.
 For an Example i WHSInventTable table, fields FilterCode and FilterGroup are of type Array.
 These fields are not exported with Synapse Link.

 ## Access incremental data changes from Finance and Operations
 If want to load incremental data changes from Finance and Operations into your own downstream Data warehouse, you can create a Synape Link profile that provides only incremental data.
 Synapse Link will  provide an initial export of all data rows and then provide you with access to data that changed periodically.
 The data is provided via CSV files stored in time stamped folders and you can easily consume the data using Azure Data factory or other data tools.
 See  [Synapse Link - incremental update](azure-synapse-link-incremental.md) for more details.